cbonoz/BuildSage/README.md

 ## Inspiration

-Construction companies are project-based organizations, since much of their knowledge is generated on site, from projects they carry out.
-In fact, projects are an important source of expert know-how and organizational knowledge, but lessons-learned from them are not systematically incorporated into subsequent projects, evidencing a lack of knowledge management and learning culture in local construction companies.
-This article describes a research effort that addressed this situation and developed a lessons-learned system to help construction companies to overcome these limitations.
+Construction companies are often considered project-based organizations, since much of their knowledge is generated on site, as a result of projects they physically carry out.
+Unfortunately, the learnings from these projects are often kept internal, which can easily lead to other teams and companies repeating the same mistakes.
+Completing projects gives valuable know-how and organizational knowledge, but the lessons learned from them might still not systematically incorporated into subsequent projects, evidencing a lack of knowledge sharing and learning.
+This project establishes an open and collaborative community where construction groups can share and overcome these traditional limitations to project review and standardization.

-Implementing proper closeout might reduce the cost of construction consultants and make current contractors more competitive.
+Aggregating these results could not only improve efficiency, cost savings, and time for future efforts, but also result in improved safety for future repeated projects.

 ## What it does
 Uses a combination of NLP and fuzzy search to parse through a database of uploaded lessons learned from past construction experiences.
+This app is able to interpret and decompose human-written sentences to deliver search results that match the core meaning of a desired construction project.

-Users can submit new lessons that can be indexed and discovered by other users.
+Users can then contribute back to the platform and submit new lessons that can be discovered by other users.

 ## How I built it
 Uses a python backend to search through an collection of construction reports based on the user's query.
 Escalates the most pertinent reports for the given task up to the user based on a parsed version of the request.

 Fields of relevance currently used for consideration of different lessons learned.
-This could be expanded in future work.
+These could be expanded in future work.

 <pre>
-  Title: Theme of the lesson
+  Title: Theme of the Construction Report
-  Description: More detail on the lesson
+  Description: More detailed information, or abstract Project Type: Type of the construction project
-  Project Type
   Country: Currently just U.S.
   Construction Technology: Materials used, equipment, etc.
   Importance level: low (1), medium (2), high (3)
-  Experience Type: Best Practice, Problem, or Both
+  Experience Type: Best Practice, Problem, or Both Report Link: URL to the original report document
 </pre>

 ## Challenges I ran into